Guide for language choice in the university and university college sector

 Subject-specific language courses should be an integral part of instruction.

-Courses in general academic writing are available at a number of institutions, such as the Inland Norway University of Applied Sciences and the University of Bergen.
+Courses in general academic writing are available at a number of institutions, such as the Norwegian University of Science and Technology and the University of Bergen.

 At the University of Bergen, psychology students have access to training in academic and subject field-specific writing in psychology, organised as a five-module online course.